onflow/flow-cli/CONTRIBUTING.md

 ## Commands
 Be consistent across commands and subcommands.
 In case we define a subcommand we should use `noun verb` pattern. **Don’t have ambiguous or similarly-named commands.**
-Naming and language should be same as used in Flow documentation.
+Naming and language should be the same as used in the rest of Flow's documentation.
 Use only lowercase letters, and dashes if you really need to.
 Keep it short.
 Users will be typing it all the time.

 ```